Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - SSD

 **Explanation:**
-"HDD" and "SSD" are correct.
+HDD and SSD are correct.
 EBS offers both HDD and SSD-backed volumes.
-"NAS," "Object," and "SAN" are incorrect; EBS is block storage.
+NAS, Object, and SAN are incorrect; EBS is block storage.

 ---